gitlabhq/gitlab-runner/docs/configuration/autoscale.md

 Some organizations can select a regular time periods when no work is done.
-For example most of commercial companies are working from Monday to Friday in a fixed hours, eg. from 10am to 6pm.
-In the rest of the week - from Monday to Friday at 12am-9am and 6pm-12am and whole Saturday and Sunday - no one is working.
+For example most of commercial companies are working from Monday to Friday in a fixed hours, eg. from 9am to 6pm.
+In the rest of the week - from Monday to Friday at 12am-9am and 6pm-12am and all of Saturday and Sunday - no one is working.
 These time periods we're naming here as _Off Peak_.

 Organizations where _Off Peak_ time periods occurs probably don't want